-ASD-S has 69 schools ranging in size from fewer than five students on Whitehead Island to over one thousand at Kennebecasis Valley High School.
+ASD-S has 69 schools ranging in size from the two students on Whitehead Island to over one thousand at Kennebecasis Valley High School.
 There is an alternate site facility in Saint John, and a leased alternate site in Sussex.
-Schools range from 5 years of age (Seaside Park) to 111 years (MacDonald Consolidated) with the average age of our schools 56 years.
+Schools range from 6 years of age (Seaside Park) to 112 years (MacDonald Consolidated) with the average age of our schools 57 years.
 There is a facilities manager, with an administrative assistant located in the Office of the Superintendent in Saint John, and in each Education Centre an Assistant Manager.
-In spring 2020 an Occupational Health and Safety Coordinator was funded for a two-year contract working with the District and reporting to EECD.
-This position has been invaluable during the pandemic and was missed during her October to mid-January maternity leave.
-We hope the position continues.
+In spring 2020 an Occupational Health and Safety Coordinator was funded for a two-year contract working with the District and reporting to EECD and continues today.
 ASD-S employs a team a trades persons including plumbers, electricians, carpenters, painters, and grounds crew as well as two custodial forepersons who work closely with custodians and casuals.